from command retrieves data from a dataset, such as a data model dataset, a CSV lookup, a KV Store lookup, a saved search, or a table dataset.

 When you use the

 from command, you must reference an existing dataset.
-You can reference any dataset listed in the Datasets listing page (data model datasets, CSV lookup files, CSV lookup definitions, and table datasets).
+You can reference any dataset listed in the Datasets listing page, such as data model datasets, CSV lookup files, CSV lookup definitions, and table datasets.
 You can also reference saved searches and KV Store lookup definitions.
 See View and manage datasets in the Knowledge Manager Manual.

 1. Search a data model

 Search a data model that contains internal server log events for REST API calls.
 In this example,

 splunkdaccess is the dataset inside the